sarabenali88/IoT/docs/research_market/research_to_market.md

 For the research market I will be researching about User Interaction.
 I want to find out how I can make it easier for non-it people to  use my website and device.
 My research question is:
 - "What user interface elements can be added to optimize the user interaction for people with no IT-background?"

 For this research question I have also added two sub questions:

 - What are some common examples of user interface problems?

-- What are the consequences of user interface problems on website performance?
+- What do people think of the user interface in my own website?
-- What are the experiences of different users while interacting with bad interface?

 ## Introduction